12 species, including Snow leopard, Grizzly bear, Red panda, California sea lions among others.

 Habitat: Historically ranged across much of western North America.
 Today, they are primarily found in Alaska, western Canada, and parts of the northwestern United States, inhabiting woodlands, forests, alpine meadows, and prairies.

-Fun Fact: Grizzly bears have a distinctive muscular hump on their shoulders, which provides extra strength for digging dens and uncovering food.
+Fun fact: Grizzly bears have a distinctive muscular hump on their shoulders, which provides extra strength for digging dens and uncovering food.

 Step into a chilly wonderland and marvel at the charming antics of various penguin species.
 Watch them waddle on land and "fly" gracefully underwater, offering both above and below-water viewing.

-Gentoo Penguins: Subantarctic islands, with some colonies on the Antarctic Peninsula.
+Habitat: Subantarctic islands, with some colonies on the Antarctic Peninsula.
 They prefer ice-free areas like coastal plains, sheltered valleys, and cliffs.

-Fun Fact: The black-and-white "tuxedo" pattern on penguins is a type of camouflage called countershading, which helps them avoid predators from above and below while swimming.
+Fun fact: The black-and-white "tuxedo" pattern on penguins is a type of camouflage called countershading, which helps them avoid predators from above and below while swimming.

 These adorable, arboreal mammals are often seen skillfully navigating the branches with their long, bushy tails aiding their balance.
 Their reddish-brown fur provides excellent camouflage among the mossy trees of their native forests.